tealblend/tealblend.github.io/_posts/2016-2-16-Dataworks.md

 In this tutorial we will need the following:

    Dataworks Service
-   Any database service (e.g. dashDB, )
+   Any database service (e.g. dashDB, Cloudant, DB2)

  > For this tutorial, we will be using dashDB service since it already contains sample data that we can use to manipulate with Dataworks.